AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 ## Example: Autocompounder

 Let's take a look at what an `Autocompounder` app built with the Abstract SDK would look like.
-This `Autocompounder` has a dependency on two contracts, a `Dex` and `Staking` contract.
+This `Autocompounder` has a dependency on two adapters, a `Dex` and `Staking` adapter.
 Drawing out the architecture would result in something like this:

 ```mermaid
 flowchart LR